Home / Resources / Our commitment to Reconciliation

 In 1957, the day was moved from January to July and became a celebration as well as a memorial.
 Since 1991, NAIDOC has been a week-long celebration and expanded to include Torres Strait Islander Peoples.

-We’re developing our Reconciliation Action Plan
+We’re delivering on our Reconciliation Action Plan

 Contact us